Positivedelta/OpenCV-Camera-Calibration/README.md

 make install
 ```

-The default install path is `bit-parallel/bin/camera`, edit `CMakeLists.txt` to change this to something more useful
+- The default install path is `bit-parallel/bin/camera`
+- Edit `CMakeLists.txt` to change this to something more useful

 #### Execute
 ```